Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLERemoteCharacteristic.rst

 .. code-block:: c++

     BLERemoteDescriptor* getDescriptor(const char* uuid);
     BLERemoteDescriptor* getDescriptor(BLEUUID uuid);

 **Parameters**
 ~~~~~~~~~~~~~~

-uuid: the desired descriptor UUID, expressed as a character array or a BLEUUID object
+uuid: the desired descriptor UUID, expressed as a character array or a BLEUUID object.

 **Returns**
 ~~~~~~~~~~~

 This function returns the found descriptor as a BLERemoteDescriptor object pointer, otherwise nullptr is returned if a descriptor with the UUID is not found.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “BLERemoteCharacteristic.h” must be included to use the class
+.. note :: "BLERemoteCharacteristic.h" must be included to use the class function.
-  function.

 **BLERemoteCharacteristic::getUUID**
 ------------------------------------